conjfrnk/phi201/README.md

 # phi201
-My LaTeX companion files for PHI201 at Princeton
+My $\LaTeX$ companion files for PHI201 at Princeton

 ## How to Use
 See [my blog post](https://conjfrnk.github.io/2024/05/01/phi201-latex/) for detailed instructions